 To ensure that ice cream stays frozen in a cooler, follow the tips below:

-1) Pick the Right Cooler
+Step 1: Pick the Right Cooler

 Credit: Envato Elements/ cavanimages

-2) Pre-Chill the Cooler Before Placing the Ice Cream Inside
+Step 2: Pre-Chill the Cooler Before Placing the Ice Cream Inside

 Credit: Envato Elements/ FabrikaPhoto

-3) Line the Interior of the Cooler With Aluminum Foil
+Step 3: Line the Interior of the Cooler With Aluminum Foil

 Credit: Nice Packs

 To ensure that your cooler stays cold and your ice cream does not melt, it's essential to keep the heat out.
 You can do this by using aluminum foil to line the interior of your cooler.
-Additionally, insulated liners can also help keep hot air out and cool air in.
+Additionally, thermal liners can also help keep hot air out and cool air in.

-4) Place Your Ice Cream Container at the Bottom of the Cooler
+Step 4: Place Your Ice Cream Container at the Bottom of the Cooler

 Credit: Envato Elements/ iStock

-5) Pack Your Cooler With Dry Ice Packs and Fresh Ice
+Step 5: Pack Your Cooler With Dry Ice Packs and Fresh Ice

 Credit: Nice Packs

-It's time to stock your cooler with dry ice packs and ice cubes to keep the ice cream from melting.
+It's time to stock your cooler with dry ice packs and normal ice to keep the ice cream from melting.
 To ensure that the ice cream stays at the ideal temperature, make sure the ice and ice packs are as cold as possible.

-6) Add Rock Salt
+Step 6: Add Rock Salt

 Credit: Envato Elements/ vvoennyy